 The dangers of going too deep

 The most serious issue you will confront is what you will accidentally hit when striking a shovel to the ground.
 Underground power, gas, and phone lines are all present.
 The latter is an annoyance.
-The first two are occasionally dangerous and can have an impact on your neighbors.
+The first two are occasionally dangerous and can impact your neighbors.

 That’s not good.

 Repairs can be time-consuming, which adds to the frustration.
-Another thing to keep in mind is that the danger zones differ depending on the environment and utility.
-Their pathways from the source may be evident at times, but not always.
+Another thing to remember is that the danger zones differ depending on the environment and utility.
+Their pathways from the source may sometimes be evident, but not always.

 In general, utilities will seek the path of least resistance and travel the shortest distance.
-Saving money on materials and labor makes logical.
-There are several things that play into that calculation that may not be clear on the surface.
+Saving money on materials and labor makes it logical.
+However, several things that may not be clear on the surface play into that calculation.
 That is just another reason why you should seek professional advice.

 The difficulties of digging a hole in your backyard

-Your situation has most likely evolved over time, especially if you’ve been there for a long time.
+Your situation has most likely evolved, especially if you’ve been there for a long time.
 Landscaping evolves.
-A berm or new septic tank may have been installed by a previous owner.
-All of these factors can have an impact on the safety of digging in your property, with the extra possibility of not seeing any evidence above ground.
+A previous owner may have installed a berm or new septic tank.
+All of these factors can impact the safety of digging in your property, with the extra possibility of not seeing any evidence above ground.

 If you’ve changed the type of internet or phone service you get, the services utilized by other owners may also come into play.
 A pre-existing outdoor lighting or security system may also interfere with your efforts to enhance your landscaping.

 The fact is that when you decide to dig, you will be confronted with a slew of unknown unknowns that will want professional guidance before you start.
-Every time you pick up a shovel, you take a risk of varied degrees.
+So every time you pick up a shovel, you risk varying degrees.

 Considerations for digging depths